ZettaiVR/CVR-Mods/README.md

+# Universal Unity game mod

+## RyzenAffinity
+Sets the affinity of the game to the first CCX for AMD Ryzen CPUs.
+Doesn't do anything if any other CPU is used.

 # ChilloutVR mods
 Not affiliated with or supported by ChilloutVR or Alpha Blend Interactive.

 ## ConstraintsFixer
-some mods can trigger an error that results in constraints not executing at the right time, and not following IK.
+Some mods can trigger an error that results in constraints not executing at the right time, and not following IK.
 This fixes that.

-## RyzenAffinity
-Sets the affinity of the game to the first CCX for AMD Ryzen CPUs.
-Doesn't do anything if any other CPU is used.
+Updated/recompiled for new CVR version:

 ## FastNetIK
 Use the Unity jobs system for remote players' network IK, making it faster.